uwacsp/cits5503/Labs/Lab6WebApplication.md

 You can now access the site using the url http://<load balancer dns name>/polls/

-[Step 5] Web interface for CloudStorage application
+### [Step 5] Web interface for CloudStorage application

+You will need to create a table and update the data in it as you did in the DynamoDB lab.
+This time however, you will use the AWS DynamoDB instance.

 In views.py, add boto3 code to scan the DynamoDB table you created for your CloudStorage command line application.
 Display the results in the calling page.